arturmpinho/coffeeinsider/README.md

 other relevant pages, represented by intuitive icons.

 **Trading Page**
-The trading page will offer a tool for companies/customers to request personalized offers for differents coffees that The Coffee Insider can provide.
+The trading page will offer a tool for companies/customers to request personalized offers for different coffees that The Coffee Insider can provide.

 **News Page**
-It is always good to stay up to date, but much better when the news are exclusively about coffee.
+It is always good to stay up to date, but much better when the news is exclusively about coffee.
 They simply taste better!

 The main goal of this page is to give the user the most recent news about the coffee industry, regardless if he/she is looking to buy coffee or just looking for fresh-brewed coffee-related news.